Olutunde22/weather-app/README.md

 This will create a `dist` directory with the production build of your application.

+### Deployed Application

+You can view the deployed application at [https://weather-app-bb40.onrender.com](https://weather-app-bb40.onrender.com).

 ## Technologies Used

 - **Vite**: A fast build tool and development server.